 Photographs for Insurance purposes:

-FSD personnel do not take photographs for insurance purposes.
+Forensic Services Division personnel do not take photographs for insurance purposes.
 In some cases victims request to purchase photographs for various needs; however, these photographs are not released (sold) without approval from the case officer, the officer's supervisor and the Department's legal advisor.

 No, if you have questions regarding your case, contact the investigating (case) officer.